Gex: Enter the Gecko: Development

 The designers put heavy emphasis on variety in the levels, to both give each world a different feel and help the player find their way around by creating recognizably unique landmarks.

 In mid-1997 Crystal Dynamics signed an agreement for Midway to publish the game for the PlayStation and Nintendo 64.

 Release

 Gex: Enter the Gecko was released on PlayStation in North America on February 24, 1998, and in Europe on April 3, 1998.
 A Nintendo 64 version retitled Gex 64 was released in North America on August 26, 1998, and in Europe on February 26, 1999.
 A Microsoft Windows version was released in North America on September 30, 1998, and in Europe that same year.
-A port of the game for Game Boy Color was released in North America on December 14, 1998, and in Europe on February 26, 1999.

 In Japan, the console version was ported and published by Bandai under the name Spin Tail (スピンテイル, Supin Teiru) on September 10, 1998.

-Limited Run Games announced Gex Trilogy, a compilation release of all three games emulated through Limited Run's Carbon Engine.
+Limited Run Games announced Gex Trilogy, a compilation release of the three console games emulated through Limited Run's Carbon Engine.
 The compilation was released for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.